convergencelabs/convergence-server/README.md

 </div>

 # Convergence Server
 The Convergence Server is the main server side component of the [Convergence](https://convergence.io) Realtime Collaboration Framework.
 Convergence enables developers to rapidly integrate realtime collaboration directly into their applications.

+## Issue Reporting
+The core Convergence capability is composed of multiple individual projects that are released together.
+To simplify things, there is a central project that is used for issues, project planning, and road mapping.
+To report an issue please use the [convergence-project](https://github.com/convergencelabs/convergence-project) repository.

 ## Languages and Frameworks
 * **[Scala](https://www.scala-lang.org/)**: The Convergence Server is developed primarily in Scala.